repasuma/mcp-oauth2-aws-cognito/docs/setup-guide.md

 3. Create an account or log in with existing credentials
 4. After successful authentication, you'll be redirected back to the client app
 5. Click "Fetch MCP Data" to make an authenticated request to the MCP server

+### 5. Auto-Discovery Client with DCR

+Visit `http://localhost:3002` in your browser and follow these steps:

+1. Click the "Log in" button
+2. The client will:
+   - Auto-discover the MCP server and authorization endpoints
+   - Register itself with the DCR endpoint
+   - Redirect you to Cognito for authentication
+3. After authentication, you'll be redirected back to the auto-client
+4. Click "Fetch MCP Data" to make an authenticated request with the dynamically registered client

 ## Architecture Overview
 - Detailed [Architecture Overview](./architecture-guide.md)